Surrogacy in Ireland

 Some couples choose to go abroad to use a surrogate.
 If you enter into a surrogacy arrangement abroad, you will need to prepare for issues such as citizenship and travel documents for the child.

 Normally, DNA testing to prove the genetic parentage is necessary before the child can be taken to Ireland by a person other than the surrogate mother.
 You can read advice on citizenship, parentage, guardianship and travel document issues (pdf) in relation to children born through surrogacy abroad.
 You should also speak to a solicitor who specialises in surrogacy arrangements - see 'Getting legal advice' below.

-Possible legal developments in relation to surrogacy
+Legal developments in relation to surrogacy

 It has long been recommended that a child born through surrogacy should be presumed to be the child of the commissioning couple, rather than the surrogate mother.
 This was set out in the Report of the Commission on Assisted Human Reproduction (2005) (pdf).
 The Commission also recommended that a regulatory body be set up for assisted human reproduction, including surrogacy.